 Examples of marketing-led companies include Microsoft and Apple.
 They are marketing companies, who happen to market technology.
 There are thousands of engineering-led companies you've never heard of, who produce far better software and hardware.
 Many of those are even made available pro bono!
 Incidentally, that's why, as an engineer, I am totally committed to Free and Open Source Software...

-Engineering and marketing are like chalk and cheese - people specialising in these two areas very seldom (certainly in my experience) tend not to get along... or even respect one another's art.
+Engineering and marketing are like chalk and cheese - people specialising in these two areas very seldom (certainly in my experience) get along... or even respect one another's art.
 You almost never see a company that excels at balancing both.
 I think this is because the engineers I know are truthful to a fault - they're all about working with the world as it is - understanding it (by studying evidence), and generally working to make it better.
 Coincidentally, as I write this, I'm listening to a wide-ranging radio interview with a scientist who I think exemplifies all these qualities I'm describing...

 Marketers, on the other hand, are trying to make the world believe whatever story they're telling.
 To put it mildly, they are economical with the truth, and unapologetically so.
 Marketing is all about "accentuate the positive, eliminate the negative".
 It is implicitly about misleading people.